unlooped/FuzzySearchJS/README.md

 ## About: ##

-FuzzySearchJS provides a easy and modular way for fuzzy searching in JS for multiple purposes.
+FuzzySearchJS provides an easy and modular way for fuzzy searching in JS for multiple purposes.

 ## Todo: ##